 COLONTOWN is an online community of more than 100 “secret” groups on Facebook for colorectal patients, survivors, and caregivers.
 There are separate neighborhoods focused on patients with different stages of disease, the differing types of treatment, and special interests – such as CRC clinical trials, young-onset CRC patients, and local support groups.
 Every neighborhood is nurtured by a deputy mayor (or several), themselves living the experience.
 Check out our current list of neighborhoods!

-See In the News for media stories featuring some of our members.
+See In the News on our parent site, PALTOWN, for media stories featuring some of our members.

 How Do I Join?